kgfitzgerald/stat-5700/_announcements/week-2.md

 ## Tuesday announcements

+-   First in-class quiz will be on Thursday.
+Closed book, closed notes.

 -   HW 01 & Lab 01 due Thursday 11:59pm

     -   Blackboard doesn't like html submissions.
 Zip files are fine for Lab 01, pdf will be best moving forward